How to Borrow Unit from PHED Prepaid Meter

 If you’re a prepaid meter user under Port Harcourt disco and run out of credit and you don’t have enough money to top up your prepaid meter credit, the only option left for you is to borrow a credit unit for your meter.

-The main issue here is: is it even possible to borrow units from PHED?
-If yes, the next question is, ‘’How to borrow unit from PHED prepaid meter’’?
+The main issue here is, is it even possible to borrow units from PHED?
+If yes, the next question is, ’How to borrow a unit from a PHED prepaid meter?
 In this regard, we’re going to answer the questions one after the other because it is the first question that begets the other.
 Let’s continue with the discussion.

 Although there seem to be a few ways that you can borrow units from Port Harcourt Electricity Distribution Company,.
 This prepaid meter credit unit borrowing method may not work for all electricity consumers under PHED.
 In fact, borrowing units from PHED successfully when you need them is more of luck because it is not a standard measure of recharging your meter.